Reorganization Of Nortel Inversora Finally Set To Unlock Value For Shareholders, Additional Upside From Telecom/Cablevision Merger

 I delve a bit into the fundamentals since I believe one can make a solid investment case for Telecom Argentina on its own.

 Telecom Argentina is one of the leading providers of mobile and fixed line communication services in Argentina.
 Currently, the company serves over 17mm mobile customers, 3.9mm fixed lines, of which 1.7mm deliver broadband access, and 2.5mm mobile customers in Paraguay.
-I’m neither an expert in Argentine businesses nor a telecom analyst, but for what it’s worth, the company has been consistently profitable in the past and appears to be well-run despite having had to to operate in a very oppressive business environment, that is, until the recent election of President Mauricio Macri.
+I’m neither an expert in Argentine businesses nor a telecom analyst, but for what it’s worth, the company has been consistently profitable in the past and appears to be well-run despite having had to operate in a very oppressive business environment, that is, until the recent election of President Mauricio Macri.

 On July 1st, Telecom Argentina and Cablevision, the country’s #1 pay-TV and leading broadband provider, announced that they entered into a merger agreement.
 Upon obtaining regulatory approval, the combined company will become the first company in the country to offer so-called “quad-play” services, combining TV, internet, fixed and mobile phone lines in a single package (telcos were previously prohibited from offering pay-TV, more lucrative, higher margin business).

 Consistent with its reform agenda, the current administration including its telecom industry regulator, ENACOM, is reportedly supportive, granted it potentially will require the combined company to give up some of its airwaves spectrum.

 There is no doubt the market is excited about the merger as TEO stock jumped 15% on the day of the announcement.
 Fintech, the controlling shareholder of Telecom (35% ownership), also holds a 40% stake in Cablevision (other 60% is owned by Grupo Clarin, the largest media conglomerate in Argentina).
-The deal is structured as an all- stock transaction with 45%/55% split between Telecom and Cablevision, respectively.
+The deal is structured as an all-stock transaction with 45%/55% split between Telecom and Cablevision, respectively.

 Source: Company IR

-Both companies are engaged in relatively steady but capital intensive businesses.
-The combined company, however, should benefit from scale and synergies going forward - e.g., cross-selling of services, reduction in operating expenses through combined billing and collections, G&A savings, and capex reduction due to network combinations, etc. Also, Telecom is coming off of major capex cycle having already completed majority of its 4G upgrade spends during the last couple of years.
+Both companies are engaged in relatively steady but capital-intensive businesses.
+The combined company, however, should benefit from scale and synergies going forward - e.g., cross-selling of services, reduction in operating expenses through combined billing and collections, G&A savings, and capex reduction due to network combinations, etc. Also, Telecom is coming off of a major capex cycle having already completed the majority of its 4G upgrade spends during the last couple of years.

 Based on where TEO currently is trading, the combined company has an implied market cap of $12bn.
 Both companies have strong balance sheets with little debt.
 Despite the recent rally, Telecom is trading at a valuation of 5.2x EV/EBITDA.
 Pro forma post transaction multiple is at 6.7x EV/EBITDA, but this is before any additional revenue or cost synergies.
-The management expects revenue synergy of 1.5%-1.9%, opex and capex at 2.5%-2.9% and 1.1%-1.5%, respectively.
-Using this guidance, the implied multiple comes down to ~5.7x to ~6.2x, which looks cheap compared to LatinAm comps such as America Movil(AMX), Oi(OIBR), LiLAC(LILA) that are trading at roughly 6.5x to 7x 2017E EBITDA.

 Conclusion